40th GOSFORD TO LORD HOWE ISLAND

-Race Director Tony Evans has compiled a guide to this years yachts contesting the 2013 Gosford to Lord Howe Island Yacht Race.
+Race Director Geoff Jollow will be has compiling a guide to this years yachts contesting the 2014 Gosford to Lord Howe Island Yacht Race.

 The Gosford to Lord Howe Island Yacht Race.